 The West Hearn Residents for Rural Integrity are not opposed to the type of use proposed.
 Instead, they are opposed to the density of the Project, its failure to maintain the character of the neighborhood, and the Project's environmental impacts, particularly impacts to the abundant wildlife that uses the Project site.
-Despite a willingness to discuss their concerns with the Applicant, over the past five years, the applicant never reached out to neighborhood residents.
-Instead, it waited until the proposal was complete, after decisions had already been Comment re: Hearn Veterans Village AGENDA ITEM 9.1 (Dec.
-9, 2021) December 8, 2021 Page 16 made about density, location, mitigation, etc. Rather than asking for true input, the Applicant is now merely presenting the pre-determined plan to neighbors.
+Despite a willingness to discuss their concerns with the Applicant, over the past five years, the applicant has refused to engage with or negotiate in any meaningful way with residents of West Hearn Avenue to find reasonable solutions that address the concerns of the neighbors, nor has the City taken any action to facilitate such a dialogue.

-The City and the Applicant similarly ignored the West Hearn Residents' comments on the MND.
+The City and the Applicant similarly ignored the West Hearn Residents' comments on the original MND and then the Addendum.
 Again, rather than engage with the residents on their legitimate concerns, the City and Applicant played games with CEQA, switching from an MND to an addendum, in an effort to get a more favorable standard of review if the Project is challenged in court.
 Making matters worse, the City provided a paltry amount of time for the public to review and comment on the Addendum, with some of the few days allotted falling over the Thanksgiving holiday.
-Public engagement is key to the CEQA process, but they City appears to have done all it can to avoid public comment on this Project.
+Public engagement is key to the CEQA process, but the City appears to have done all it can to avoid public comment on this Project.

 The City and Applicant's actions do not help their cause.
 The Addendum is not appropriate under CEQA because CEQA's tiering provisions require an EIR where there is a fair argument that the Project may result in significant impacts that were not analyzed in the 2016 FEIR.
 Furthermore, even if the City were allowed to proceed under CEQA's subsequent review provisions rather than its tiering provisions, the Addendum is still improper because of new circumstances since certification of the 2016 EIR.
-Furthermore, the Project's inconsistency with applicable zoning, the need to obtain a minor use permit, and the need to conduct review under NEPA all preclude approval of the Project at this time.
+Furthermore, the Project's inconsistency with applicable general plan and zoning laws, potential property boundary issues, the need to obtain a minor use permit, and the need to conduct review under NEPA all preclude approval of the Project at this time.

-As such, West Hearn Residents respectfully requests that the Planning Commission refrain from approval of the Project and Addendum at this time.
-Rather, West Hearn Residents respectfully requests that the Project be sent back to staff to prepare an EIR prior to approval of the Project.
+As such, West Hearn Residents respectfully request that the City Council grant its appeal, refrain from approval of the Project and Addendum at this time.
+Rather, West Hearn Residents respectfully requests that the City direct the Applicant to meaningfully engage in discussions with the residents of West Hearn Avenue, and that the Project be sent back to staff to prepare an EIR prior to approval of the Project including additional mitigation measures to reduce the